G-Core/product-documentation/documentation/cloud/database-for-postgresql/manage-postgresql-servers.md

 ### Connect using the psql client

-1\. <a href="" target="_blank">Download the PostgreSQL client</a> from the PostgreSQL website for your operating system in order to install psql.
+1\. <a href="https://www.postgresql.org/download/" target="_blank">Download the PostgreSQL client</a> from the PostgreSQL website for your operating system in order to install psql.

 2\.
 Start psql by typing the following command in your terminal: